avaer/archae/README.md

 </html>
 ```

 From here, you can use the `archae` API to `request` (load) and `release` (unload) plugins.
 The API is isomorphic and works the same both the frontend and backend.
-It's built around the `Promise` API:
+It's built around the `Promise` API.
+Plugins also may also `request` each other and _export_ APIs to communicate with each other.
+This is all documented below.

 ## Archae constructor

-To use `archae`, you need construct and instance of it on your server.
+To use `archae`, you first need construct and instance of it on your server.
 Here's an example with all of the arguments and their defaults:

 #### index.js
 ```js